 What do learners need to learn?
 Skills The reasons why change is important to organisations and potential impacts CSA that not responding to change could have on the organisation.
-CSF and hot responding to sharings sould have on the organisation.
-EC5 The different drivere/factors that influence or drive change within an MC5 The different drivers/factors that influence or drive change within an organisation, and how to carry out and use SWOT analysis to support change MC10 How to carry out a PESTLE analysis.
-DC2 DC3 How the results of a PESTLE analysis can be used to make informed busine ss decisions regarding direction and changes.
-Examples of businesses that hav continued to evolve and change. containada to ovorvo ana onango.
-How different featers increase the urganov of change required How different factors increase the urgency of change required.
-T To recognise that the only constant is change and that businesses need to continually develop and evolve in order to be sustainable and remain competitive and relevant.
+CSF EC5 The different drivers/factors that influence or drive change within an organisation, and how to carry out and use SWOT analysis to support change.
+MC5 organisation, and now to carry out and use Syvor analysis to support change.
+MC6 How to carry out a PESTLE analysis.
+MC10 DC2 How the results of a PESTLE analysis can be used to make informed business decisions regarding direction and changes.
+Examples of businesses that have continued to evolve and change.
+DC3 How different factors increase the urgency of change required.
+To recognise that the only constant is change and that businesses need to continually develop and evolve in order to be sustainable and remain competitive and relevant.